![]() |

 PCB Trace Calculator

 UltraCAD's newest PCB Trace Calculator makes a variety of calculations related to PCB traces, including trace current/temperature, fusing current, skin effect impacts, and simple Ohm's Law calculations.
-This new version incorporates data from the latest IPC standard, IPC-2152 "Standard for Determining Current Carrying Capacity in Printed Board Designs."
+This new version incorporates changes based on the latest finding from Brooks' collaboration with Dr, Johannes Adam from ADAM Research.
+The calculations provide a very close fit to the data from the latest IPC standard, IPC-2152 "Standard for Determining Current Carrying Capacity in Printed Board Designs."
 The four major calculational functions of the calculator are illustrated in the screen shots that follow.

-Users now have the option of 5 different data sources for trace current/temperature calculations.
+Users have the option of 4 different data sources for trace current/temperature calculations.
 The first three are the new IPC standards for internal and external traces in still air, and traces in a vacuum.
-A fourth is the old (now obsolete) IPC-D-275 standard.
+The fourth is the old (now obsolete) IPC-D-275 standard.
 Although obsolete, this standard has been used for over 50 years and many engineers feel that is has withstood the test of time.
-The final source is data Doug found in a Design News article from 1968.
-The new IPC data is the most conservative; the old IPC data is the most aggressive.

 The new IPC standard states that there is little difference between the trace heating/cooling relationships for internal and external traces, a significant departure from past thinking.